-- 3. The following are not considered to be riparian environments and shall be exempt from the riparian environment requirements of this Ordinance: - A. Roadside ditches created by excavation for the purposes of stormwater conveyance; - B. Channels or bodies of water created by unfinished development activities; or - C. Channels or bodies of water created by the construction of stormwater facilities for the purposes of stormwater management.
+- 3. The following are not considered to be riparian environments and shall be exempt from the riparian environment requirements of this Ordinance: - A. Roadside ditches created by excavation for the purposes of stormwater conveyance; - B. Channels or bodies of water created by unfinished development activities; or - Channels or bodies of water created by the construction of stormwater facilities for the purposes of stormwater management or as part of a flood control project.